rt18621/caesar_cipher_assignment/caesar_cipher.md

 All the above can be checked by running the tests.
 The tests will fail if the above conditions are not followed.

-The README.txt file is what someone should read when first taking a look at your code.
-It should be a plain-text file formatted similarly to this one.
+The README.md file is what someone should read when first taking a look at your code.
+It should be a mark down file formatted similarly to this one.
 It should contain the following:

 - Author and date that the code was created.